ros2/ros2_documentation/source/How-To-Guides/Using-ros2-param.rst

   ros param set /my_node use_sim_time false

 The value that is passed on the command-line is in YAML, which allows arbitrary YAML expressions to be used.
-However, it also means that certain expressions will be interpreted than might be expected.
+However, it also means that certain expressions will be interpreted differently than might be expected.
 For instance, if the parameter ``my_string`` on node ``my_node`` is of type string, the following will not work:

 .. code-block:: console